-SEC rules could limit our ability to book additional proved undeveloped reserves in the future.
+SEC rules that went into effect for fiscal years ending on or after December 31, 2009 could limit our ability to book additional proved undeveloped reserves in the future.

-SEC rules require that, subject to limited exceptions, proved undeveloped reserves may only be booked if they relate to wells scheduled to be drilled within five years after the date of booking.
+SEC rules that went into effect for fiscal years ending on or after December 31, 2009 require that, subject to limited exceptions, proved undeveloped reserves may only be booked if they relate to wells scheduled to be drilled within five years after the date of booking.
 This requirement has limited and may continue to limit our ability to book additional proved undeveloped reserves as we pursue our drilling program.
 Moreover, we may be required to write down our proved undeveloped reserves if we do not drill those wells within the required five-year timeframe.